apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 * Write:

-We test write performance from two aspects: *batch size* and *client num*, The number of storage group is 10.
-There are 1000 devices and each device has 100 measurements(i.e.,, 100K time series totally).
+We test the performance of writing from two aspects: *batch size* and *client num*.
+The number of storage group is 10.
+There are 1000 devices and each device has 100 measurements(i.e.,, 100K time series total).

 * Read:

 10 clients read data concurrently.
 The number of storage group is 10.
-There are 10 devices and each device has 10 measurements(i.e.,, 100 time series totally).
+There are 10 devices and each device has 10 measurements (i.e.,, 100 time series total).
 The data type is *double*, encoding type is *GORILLA*

-IoTDB is v0.11.1.
+The IoTDB version is v0.11.1.

 **Write performance**:

 * batch size:

 10 clients write data concurrently.
-IoTDB uses batch insertion API and the batch size is distributed from 1(1ms) to 6000(1min) (write N data points per write API call).
+IoTDB uses batch insertion API and the batch size is distributed from 1ms to 1min (write N data points per write API call).

 The write throughput (points/second) is: